jpsheehan/cosc364-rip2/README.md

 - [ ] Periodically traverse routing table and update each age entry.
 If age is greater than timeout then set metric to infinite(16) and garbage flag to TRUE.
 If age is greater than 6*timeout AND garbage is TRUE then delete the entry.

-- [ ] Read from socket.
+- [ ] Read from sockets.
 Update the routing table if a new destination or a known destination with better cost is recieved.
-Reset the age of all entries in the table that were recieved.
+Reset the age of all entries in the table that were recieved but unchanged.

-- [ ] Send triggered update only when routes become invald (i.e when router sets metric to 16 either through timeout)
+- [ ] Send triggered update only when routes become invald (i.e when router sets metric to 16).
+Triggered updates do not contain the entire routing table, only the routes that have had their metric set to 16.

 ### Configuration